hcl14/LLM_interview_research/README.md

 Which are organically included into the testing problem.

-Also, the paper [The Program Testing Ability of Large Language Models for Code](#ref8) provides some metrics which can be used, but the most important point as for me is a problem definition from peer reviewer:
+The paper [The Program Testing Ability of Large Language Models for Code](#ref8) provides some metrics which can be used, but the most important point as for me is a problem definition given by peer reviewer.
+I provide the entire summary here though I will explore practical solutions below:

+<a name="oracle"></a>
 > A piece of code designed to solve a certain problem may have some implementation errors.
 Given such code, we would like to:
 > -   generate inputs that cover most of the paths in the program (high coverage)
 > -   find the “true” outputs for these inputs that test the  _intended_  functionality of the code.
 Note that this is not the same as simply